UlianaSavi/nodejs2023Q2-service/README.md

 - To check the point "+30 database files and logs to be stored in volumes instead of container" - after start multi containers according to the instructions above, you can see a folder named `postgres-data` - all logs and db files are stored locally in it.
 You can also check this item by going to `docker-compose.yml` - here the db has a field
 `volumes` where the path to the `postgresql-data` folder is specified.
 - To check the item "+10 Implemented npmscript for vulnerabilities scanning (free solution)" - run the command `npm run start:scan` - it corresponds to it will run a vulnerability check and display them in the console.
+- To check the point "+30 user-defined bridge is created and configured" - do everything under "using Docker compose" title in README.md and then enter the command `docker network ls` into the second terminal.
+In the table that appears, you will find a custom bridge in addition to the default one.
+Copy it name and enter the command `docker inspect <NETWORK NAME>`.
+In the array that appears, find the field
+`"Containers"` - here you will find info about the contaiыners between which the network is available.
+There should be both - a server and a database. ("Name": "server" and "Name": "nodejs2023q2-service-postgres-1").
 - Recommendation 1: do not create too many containers, because everything can fly due to lack of memory on the computer.
 - Recommendation 2: Also, if you use Docker from Windows, you need to take into account that docker desktop must be running.
 It can often crash and need to be restarted, so if you see an error, try restarting docker desktop, cleaning all existing containers and images created during the crosscheck process